OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 <h2 id="section-title">REST API</h2>
 <hr>

-You have full control over OpenVidu Server through its REST API.
-All of the REST API operations exposed by OpenVidu Server:
+You have full control over your OpenVidu deployment through its REST API.
+All of the REST API operations exposed by OpenVidu:

-* Share the same base path: `/openvidu/api/`.
+* Share the same base path: `/openvidu/api/`
-* Share the same Authorization header.
+* Share the same Authorization header

-The Authorization header is implemented via Basic Auth, and it is as simple as applying Base64 encoding to the username (always "*OPENVIDUAPP*") and the password (the `OPENVIDU_SECRET` [configuration property](reference-docs/openvidu-config/)).
+The Authorization header is implemented via Basic Auth, and it is as simple as applying Base64 encoding to the username (always "*OPENVIDUAPP*") and the password (the [`OPENVIDU_SECRET` configuration property](reference-docs/openvidu-config/)).

 All REST API operations return HTTP status `401` if the Authorization header is wrong or not provided.